wugawrld/oddsly/readme.md

 NOTE: Ensure your javafx-sdk files are up to date with the current versions and that the path you have to your accompanying files is correctly called.
 ## How to interact with it
-A quick start guide to interacting with Sports Betting Tracker v1.0 is as follows:
+A quick start guide to interacting with Oddsly is as follows:
-1. Launch Sports Betting Tracker v1.0.
+1. Launch Oddsly
 2. Either load previously saved data (Bets, Players, Teams) or select a data type to add under "File" -> "Add".
 3. Read the popup instructions for your specified data type, fill all fields with required information, click the create / add button to create your bet / team / player.